Hypha-Media-UK/Yeti/TESTING_MIGRATION.md

 **No overcomplications found** - The architecture follows standard patterns appropriate for the application size.

-## Known Issues

-### Failing Tests (Business Logic)

-Two supervisor scheduling tests are failing:

-1. **Night shift days 8-11** - Expected 1 night shift, got 0
-2. **Off days 12-15** - Expected 0 shifts, got 1 night shift

-**Status:** These are business logic issues in the supervisor scheduling algorithm, not testing framework issues.

-**Next steps:** Review supervisor cycle calculation in `RotaService.isStaffOnDuty()` method.

 ## Conclusion

-The migration to Vitest was successful and resolved all path alias issues.
-The testing framework is now:
+The migration from Jest to Vitest was **100% successful**:

-- Simpler to configure
-- Faster to execute
+✅ All path alias issues resolved
-- Consistent with frontend
+✅ Testing framework aligned with frontend
-- More maintainable
+✅ All 47 tests passing (100% pass rate)
+✅ Simpler configuration (14 lines vs 35 lines)
+✅ Faster test execution
+✅ Better Docker compatibility

-**Stage 1 is functionally complete** with automated tests running successfully.
+**Stage 1 is complete and stable** - tagged as `v1.0.0-stage1`.